next-book/dev-book/content/solitude.md

 They are everywhere, above us, on our left, on our right; they environ us on all sides.”</p>
 </blockquote>
 <p>We are the subjects of an experiment which is not a little interesting to me.
-Can we not do without the society of our gossips a little while under these circumstances⁠—have our own thoughts to cheer us?
+Can we not do without the society of our gossips a little while under these circumstances—have our own thoughts to cheer us?
 Confucius says truly, “Virtue does not remain as an abandoned orphan; it must of necessity have neighbors.”</p>
 <p>With thinking we may be beside ourselves in a sane sense.
 By a conscious effort of the mind we can stand aloof from actions and their consequences; and all things, good and bad, go by us like a torrent.